LiyanIbrahim/intro-to-IM/midtermProject/journal.md

 I realized that the way I was comparing the cards was faulty.
 Since I was using movie posters, I wanted to compare the file names and the way I was doing it was working, for the most part, when I had the files in order.
 Once I manually shuffled them, they stopped working in the sense that they will not match correctly, I’ve printed the index I was referencing for every image and the string it was comparing and they were not consistent.
 I tried to find a pattern but I was not able to and so I decided to take a look at the function in my class that gives the string of the movie name. </br>
 I honestly do not understand why it was wrong at the beginning but I decided to pass the index to that function and return the string of that index instead of the more dynamic (but incorrect) way I had it before.

+Note that since my cursor is not a certain shape I can index in the mouse pressed function, it is sort of out of index.
+I made sure that the entire area is covered by the mousepressed function but some of the area maybe also be outside.